Libensemble/libensemble/docs/overview_usecases.rst

   * **Resource Manager** libEnsemble has a built-in resource manager that can detect (or be provided with) a set of resources (e.g., a node-list).
-Resources are divided up amongst workers (using *resource sets*) and can be dynamically reassigned.
+Resources are divided up among workers (using *resource sets*) and can be dynamically reassigned.

   * **Resource Set**: The smallest unit of resources that can be assigned (and